 Four to five thousand years ago, the Royal Stars defined the approximate positions of equinoxes and solstices in the sky.
 Regulus reigned as the summer solstice star, Antares as the autumn equinox star, Fomalhaut as the winter solstice star, and Aldebaran as the spring equinox star.
 Regulus is often portrayed as the most significant Royal Star, possibly because it symbolized the height and glory of the summer solstice sun.
 Although the Royal Stars as seasonal signposts change over the long course of time, they still mark the four quadrants of the heavens.

 Regulus is the only bright star to reside almost squarely on the ecliptic, that is, Earth’s orbital plane projected onto the sphere of stars.
 Regulus coincided with the summer solstice point some 4,300 years ago.
 In our time, the sun has its annual conjunction with Regulus on or near August 23, or about two months after the summer solstice, or alternatively, one month before the autumn equinox.
 Regulus will mark the autumn equinox point some 2,100 years into the future.

-Nine years ago, in 2012, Regulus reached a place on the zodiac where it was precisely 150 degrees east of the March equinox point (and 30 degrees west of the September equinox point).
+In 2012, Regulus reached a place on the zodiac where it was precisely 150 degrees east of the March equinox point (and 30 degrees west of the September equinox point).
 Before that juncture, Regulus and the March equinox point were a little less than 150 degrees apart, and Regulus and the September equinox point were a little more than 30 degrees apart.

-Whether you enjoy the arcane speculation on the Royal Star Regulus and the Age of Aquarius – or not – that star now close to the moon has given definition to the ecliptic and the zodiac since time immemorial!
+Whether you enjoy the arcane speculation on the Royal Star Regulus and the Age of Aquarius or not, that star now close to the moon has given definition to the ecliptic and the zodiac since time immemorial!